Dalubuhle-Dlamini/Diagnosis-App-Incomplete-/README.md

 # Diagnosis-App-Incomplete-
-this is a python diagnosis app
+This is a python diagnosis app created using plane html css and Flask